maxsonBraunLab/rna_seq/README.md

 ## 6. Run the pipeline

-The pipeline can either be run using Conda package management (option 1) or using Singularity containers (option 2, recommended).
+The pipeline can either be run using Conda package management (option 1) or using Singularity/Apptainer containers (option 2, recommended).
 For either execution option, the pipeline can be run in interactive mode or in batch mode.

 Interactive mode is sufficient for small jobs or running small parts of the pipeline, but not appropriate for the entire process.